We are very happy to welcome Ben Turner as our guest blogger. Ben is an MNU certified evidence based nutritionist. Over to you Ben...

 The word diet has been misrepresented, overused and abused by the latest fads, the ‘new things’ and the latest in ‘revolutionary eating’.
 The problem here is that there is nothing revolutionary, new or amazing here, diets follow the principle of a calorie deficit, which means eating less that you are burning on a daily basis.

-The fact of the matter here is that ALL DIETS CAN WORK, provided they abide by two ‘rules’, firstly, that they put the individual into a calorie deficit and that you can adhere to it.
+The fact of the matter here is that ALL DIETS CAN WORK, and diets can have benefits - provided they abide by two ‘rules’, firstly, that they put the individual into a calorie deficit and that you can adhere to it.